 With the digitization of factories and digitally connected value chains, traditional IT security practices and solutions can only partly offer answers to protect manufacturing organizations.

-In this paper, we focus on the cyber risks faced in manufacturing operations and factories, industrial control systems (ICSs) and connected industrial devices.
-Based on industry best practices and CGI’s extensive experience in this field, we share a methodology for assessing and securing the operational technology (OT) environment and recommend actions to effectively prepare for and address the growing complexity and speed of cybersecurity risks within Industry 4.0 environments.
+This paper focuses on the cyber risks faced in manufacturing operations and factories, industrial control systems (ICSs) and connected industrial devices.
+Based on industry best practices and CGI’s extensive experience in this field, we share a methodology for assessing and securing the OT environment.
+We also share recommendations and actions that executives, plant managers and operations staff can take to effectively prepare for and address the growing complexity and speed of cybersecurity risks within digital factories.